-Capital Expenditures - We Believe We Need To Make Substantial Capital Expenditures, Which May Adversely Affect Our Business.
+Capital Expenditures - We Are Required To Make Substantial Capital Expenditures, Which May Adversely Affect Our Business.

-We believe that our business requires us to increase our capital expenditures in order to address what we believe is an overall trend in outsourcing of assembly and test.
-Our capital expenditures for the first six months of 2004 were \$294.7 million, and we have budgeted capital expenditures of \$80.0 million for the remaining six months of 2004.
+As customer demand increases, our business requires us to increase our capital expenditures in order to meet increased production requirements.
+We expect growth in our business in 2004 based on industry estimates for the semiconductor industry as a whole, and our expectation that the trend towards increased outsourcing of packaging and test services in the semiconductor industry will continue.
+On January 28, 2004, we announced that we had budgeted first quarter capital expenditures of \$200 million and expect to spend between \$300 million and \$500 million on capital expenditures in 2004, which may include business combinations to diversify our geographic operations and expand our customer base.
 Our capital expenditure requirements may strain our cash and short-term asset balances, and we expect that the depreciation expenses and, to a lesser extent, factory operating expenses associated with our capital expenditures to increase production capacity, will put downward pressure on our near-term gross margin.
 In addition, there can be no assurance that we will be able to recognize these expenditures with future revenue.